 Religions as software - if your brain is the hardware and your mind is the operating system, religions are the software installed on it (and sometimes it's really difficult to uninstall them).
 My article, Religions as software, explores this idea.

-Religions as ex-girlfriends - Al Billings' hilarious article explores the idea of religions as ex-girlfriends, which means they naturally have opinions of each other:
+Religions as ex-girlfriends - Al Billings' hilarious article (update: sadly no longer available) explores the idea of religions as ex-girlfriends, which means they naturally have opinions of each other:

 [Wicca] complains about your “kablahblah” and rolls her eyes while mumbling about patriarchal power schemes.
 She can’t stop talking about Roman Catholicism and how wrong she was for you… in fact, she seems pretty obsessed with her sometimes.Religions as explanatory tools for various situations - like why shit happens (surprisingly accurate); why your web page cannot be found; and of course, how many adherents it takes to change a lightbulb (there are Christian lightbulb jokes, Pagan lightbulb jokes, Jewish lightbulb jokes, Buddhist lightbulb jokes, and there may be many others that haven't been discovered).